 I guess I don’t really care though as long as this is the result.

-ps- spread some of this on a slice of this bread and omg, it’s like an explosion of nutty goodness.
+ps- spread some of spicy chocolate walnut butter on a slice of this paleo almond zucchini bread and omg, it’s like an explosion of nutty goodness.

 This paleo almond zucchini bread is slightly crunchy on the outside and super moist on the inside.
 It's the perfect way to use up summer zucchini.